The Roundup (2022 film): Plot

-Four years after the sweeping operation in Garibong-dong, Detective Ma Seok-do and Captain Jeon Il-man head to Ho Chi Minh City, Vietnam to extradite a suspect Yoo Jong-hoon.
-After their arrival, they meet some Koreans living in Vietnam.
-Ma interrogates Jong-hoon, who reveals that he turned himself in because Lee Jong-du tried to kill him.
-Ma and Il-man leave for Jong-du's hideout, only to find him dead, where they learn about the duo's involvement with Kang Hae-sang, a vicious killer who has kidnapped and killed Koreans and several tourists, in exchange for money.
-Kang's one such victim is a wealthy young Korean named Choi Yong-gi.
+Four years after the sweeping operation in Garibong-dong, Detective Ma Seok-do and Captain Jeon Il-man head to Ho Chi Minh City, Vietnam to extradite a Korean criminal, Yoo Jong-hoon.
+Jong-hoon tells them that he turned himself in because his friend Lee Jong-du had tried to kill him.
+Ma and Il-man investigate Jong-du's hideout, only to find him dead; after further interrogating Jong-hoon they learn about the duo's involvement with Kang Hae-sang, a vicious killer who has kidnapped and killed Korean tourists before extorting their families for money, with his latest victim a wealthy young entrepreneur named Choi Yong-gi, the son of Choi Choon-baek, a business tycoon.

-Ma, Il-man and Park Chang-su (the resident officer at the consulate) dig into the garden, where they find Choi's body, but the local police warn him to halt the investigation.
-Despite the proceedings, Ma and Il-man arrive at a gambling den, where they interrogate a Korean thug named Raku, and learn that Choi's father Choi Choon-baek, a business tycoon has sent mercenaries to kill Kang.
-Later, Kang arrives at the house, where he kills all the hired killers, who reveal about Choon-baek.
-Ma arrives and overpowers Kang, but the latter escapes.
-Ma and Il-man are deported back to Korea, where they learn that Kang has smuggled himself and landed in the city to meet Choon-baek.
+Ma, Il-man and Park Chang-su (the resident officer at the consulate) dig into the hideout's garden, where they find Yong-gi's body, but the local police order them to drop the investigation.
+Despite the setback, Ma and Il-man learn from other Korean criminals that Yong-gi's father has sent mercenaries to kill Kang in revenge for his son's death.
+Kang arrives at his hideout and kills all the mercenaries waiting for him, discovering that Choon-baek had sent them.
+Kang ambushes Ma and Il-man as they come to investigate, wounding Il-man before escaping.
+Ma and Il-man are deported back to Korea, where they learn that Kang has left Vietnam and may be on his way to Korea to confront Choon-baek.